millacarmona/morphospace/README.md

 #>           1
 ```

-These methods can be used instead of regular PCA for morphospace
+These methods can be used instead of regular PCA for building
-construction via the `FUN` and `...` arguments (adding the argument
+morphospaces via the `FUN` and `...` arguments (adding the argument
 `groups` for `bg_prcomp` and `tree` for `phy_prcomp`) of `mspace`.
 The
 resulting morphospace can be combined with the rest of the functions in
 the same way as before: